Domiciliary Care Allowance

-To qualify, the child must have a severe disability that is likely to last for at least one year and:
+To qualify, the child must have a severe disability that is likely to last for at least 1 year and:

 In addition, the person claiming the allowance for the child must:

-To qualify for Domiciliary Care Allowance a child must have a disability so severe that it requires the child needing care and attention and/or supervision substantially in excess of the care and attention normally required by a child of the same age.
+The legislation states that to qualify for Domiciliary Care Allowance a child must have "a severe disability requiring continual or continuous care and attention substantially in excess of the care and attention normally required by a child of the same age".

-There is no restriction on the number of children for whom you may claim Domiciliary Care Allowance.
-(In other words, if you are caring for more than 1 child who qualifies for Domiciliary Care Allowance, you may claim the monthly allowance for each).
+There is no restriction on the number of children for whom you may claim DCA.
+(In other words, if you are caring for more than 1 child who qualifies for DCA, you may claim the monthly allowance for each).

 Payment is made on the third Tuesday of every month for the current month.

-Payment may continue for up to 13 weeks if the child is getting medical or other treatment in hospital.
+Payment may continue for up to 26 weeks if the child is getting medical or other treatment in hospital.
 It is also available for babies who remain in an acute hospital after birth for a period of 26 weeks.

-You can also claim a Respite Care Grant, which is paid automatically each year during the month of June.
+You can also claim a Carer's Support Grant, which is paid automatically each year during the month of June.

 Your application form and supporting documentation should be sent to:

-You can email the Domiciliary Care Allowance section using the secure Domiciliary Care Allowance enquiry form.
-If you wish to talk to someone face-to-face about your entitlements, you can visit your local Citizens Information centre, social welfare local office or Intreo centre.
+If you wish to talk to someone face-to-face about your entitlements, you can visit your local Citizens Information Centre, Intreo Centre or Social Welfare Branch Office.